rust-lang/rust-repos/README.md

 # Rust repositories list

-This repository contains a list of all the public GitHub repos with source code written in the [Rust programming language][rust].
-This repositories contains both the source code for the scraper and the scraped list.
+This repository contains a scraped list of all the public GitHub repos with source code written in the [Rust programming language][rust].
+The source code for the scraper is also included.

 Everything in this repository, unless otherwise specified, is released under the MIT license.